Wall Street's rally runs out of gas, leaving indexes lower

-Stocks turned modestly higher on Wall Street in afternoon trading Wednesday, erasing an early slide and placing the market on course to add to its big gains this week.
+A wobbly day of trading on Wall Street ended with stocks slightly lower Wednesday as a gangbuster two-day rally ran out of gas.

-A late burst of buying flipped the major indexes into the green.
-The S&P 500 was up 0.4% as of 3:19 p.m.
-Eastern, after having been down 1.8% in the early going.
-The benchmark index is coming off its best two-day rally since the spring of 2020.
+Stock indexes had been in the red much of the day before briefly shifting into the green following a late-afternoon burst of buying.
+The S&P 500 ended 0.2% lower after having veered between a low of 1.8% and a high of 0.4%.
+The benchmark index was coming off its best two-day rally since the spring of 2020.

-Wall Street is also preparing for the next round of corporate earnings reports to get a better sense of how hard the hottest inflation in four decades is squeezing businesses and consumers.

-Technology and health care stocks helped lift the market.
-Oracle rose 1.7%, Exxon Mobil gained 4.7% and AbbVie rose 1.3%.

-Losses in banks, utilities and other sectors kept the market's gains in check.
-Bank of America fell 1.4% and Duke Energy dropped 2.4%.
+Financial companies and utilities were among the sectors that weighed down the market.
+JPMorgan Chase fell 1.3% and Duke Energy dropped 3.2%.

+Technology companies and health care stocks rose.
+Qualcomm gained 2.1% and Illumina climbed 6.6%.

+Energy stocks gained ground as U.S. crude oil prices rose 1.4%.
+Exxon Mobil rose 4%.

+Treasury yields rose and applied more pressure to stocks after several days of relief.
+Higher yields mean higher borrowing costs for companies, and they also make bonds more appealing to investors versus stocks.

 The yield on the two-year Treasury, which more closely tracks expectations for Federal Reserve action, rose to 4.13% from 4.10% late Monday.